Zenith Radio Corporation, est. 1918

 McDonald gradually built an all-star support team during his first decade on the job, hiring treasurer and future VP Hugh Robertson, as well as the company’s most important product development engineer in both the radio and (eventually) television departments, Gilbert E. Gustafson.

-[An early Zenith storefront in Chicago, at Michigan and Huron, 1930s.
-There’s an Apple store there now, appropriately enough.]
+[Top Left: An early Zenith storefront in Chicago, at Michigan and Huron, 1930s.
+There’s an Apple store there now, appropriately enough.The other images above feature the Model 808 radio from our museum collection, a “tombstone” design from 1934.]

-The Commander poured money into research and development, even during the slowdowns of the Great Depression.
+The Commander poured money into research and development, even during the uncertainty of the ’30s.
 Having the best product was certainly a goal, but then again, if you do something first, you’re also automatically the best, at least until somebody else tries it.
 So for McDonald, innovation was everything.

 This philosophy needn’t be limited to the science, either.
 In marketing, too, McDonald wanted to push the envelope, carrying over a Big Top adventurousness he’d developed during his car dealership days.